Introduction to the Additional Medicare Tax

 Mini-Game: Threshold Triage

-This optional arcade mini-game turns the core tax idea into a fast sorting challenge.
+This optional mini-game turns the Additional Medicare Tax threshold rule into a quick sorting challenge.
 Each falling income card shows a filing status, a current earned-income total, and one new income chunk.
 Your job is to drag the card into the correct lane: Below threshold, Crossing threshold, or Above threshold.
 It is a playful way to internalize the most important concept on this page: only the portion above the threshold is hit by the extra 0.9% tax.